Nasrin Sotoudeh: Second arrest and trial

+Following Sotoudeh's arrest, Shirin Ebadi called for her release and expressed concern regarding her health.
+In the statement, Ebadi said, "Ms. Sotoudeh is one of the last remaining courageous human rights lawyers who has accepted all risks for defending the victims of human rights violations in Iran".
+Former Czech President Václav Havel and Zahra Rahnavard, the wife of opposition leader Mir-Hossein Mousavi, also called for Sotoudeh's release.

 Amnesty International launched an urgent call for her release, designating her a prisoner of conscience and noting that she was "at risk of torture or other ill-treatment."
 Sotoudeh, who was imprisoned in Evin Prison, was reportedly held in solitary confinement.

 On 9 January 2011, Iranian authorities sentenced Sotoudeh to 11 years in jail for "activities against national security" and "propaganda against the regime."
-Additionally, she has been barred from practicing law and leaving the country for 20 years.
+Additionally, she was barred from practicing law and leaving the country for 20 years.
 In mid-September 2011, an appeals court reduced Sotoudeh's prison sentence to six years; her ban from working as a lawyer was reduced to ten years.